-Many small business owners struggle with setting SMART goals for three reasons:
+Many small business owners struggle with being able to write SMART goals for three reasons:

 - Their goals have no deadline attached to them